FindMySchool LogoFindMySchool

 A school can feel ambitious without feeling narrow.
 Here, the tone is purposeful, with a strong emphasis on behaviour for learning and a Catholic ethos that shapes daily expectations.
 The most recent Ofsted inspection judged the school as Good, with Outstanding judgements for Behaviour and attitudes and Personal development.

 Academically, the data points to a school that helps students move forward from their starting points.
-A Progress 8 score of 0.74 is well above average, and the school’s GCSE outcomes place it 701st in England and 4th in Greenwich in the FindMySchool ranking, which is based on official performance data.
+A Progress 8 score of 0.74 is well above average, and the school’s GCSE academic outcomes place it 699th out of 3,895 schools in England.
+The local secondary hub places it 3rd in Greenwich, with an overall England rank of 651st.
 The practical reality is that demand is high, and admission is shaped by faith criteria and, within categories, proximity.

 The culture is rooted in a clear moral framework.
 Students are encouraged to take responsibility, contribute to the wider community, and take part in charity work that reflects the school’s Catholic mission.
 The school sits within a Catholic academy trust context, which matters for governance and strategy, but the day to day experience still reads as a conventional, structured 11–16 secondary.